dincaslan/Hello-World/README.md

 # Hello-World
-Beginning to GitHub Yeah
-Hey, whatsApp!
 I am learning GitHub, do you want to see?
-Yeah, it is sooo coool!
+Yeah, it is cool!
 That s all about it.